 So along with privacy, HTTPS preserves data integrity and protects users and website owners against passive and active hackers.
+Additional measures, like obscuring server headers, can further protect against automated efforts by malicious actors.
 Many organizations have already moved towards this model of always-on encryption, but surprisingly—many prominent companies have yet to implement SSL site-wide.
 This includes many of the Fortune 500’s and a number of prominent technology companies.

 Unfortunately, many security vendors are failing to provide this foundational component of security to website visitors—which of course is disconcerting given their line of business.
 So while companies like Symantec, Tripwire, and Trend Micro continue to use non-encrypted websites, vendors like FireEye, Tanium, and Palo Alto Networks have already taken the necessary leaps.
 By adopting HTTPS everywhere, organizations—especially security companies—can effectively demonstrate competence in fulfilling the basic requirements for strong security.

 So how do events like 000webhost's massive data breach involving free web hosting providing 000webhost transpire?
 In a word, negligence.
 Gross negligence, to be precise.